Childhood asthma and mental health

 What is asthma

-Asthma is lung condition that affects the airways.
+Asthma is a lung condition that affects the airways.
 Children diagnosed with asthma may experience episodes of wheezing, shortness of breath, coughing, chest tightness and fatigue, brought on by widespread narrowing of the airways (National Asthma Council Australia, 2019).

 The causes of asthma are not fully understood.
 It is thought that there is an increased likelihood of developing the illness through a combination of genetic predisposition and environmental exposure.
 Several triggers thought to exacerbate asthma have been identified, including exposure to allergens, irritants, viral infection, tobacco smoke, strong odours, air pollution, and chemical irritants in the workplace (Australian Institute of Health and Welfare [AIHW], 2020).